-ERS, with its focus on questions of belief and value, attitude and outlook, behaviour and practice, has a major contribution to make in helping students understand and develop a positive attitude towards diversity in a pluralistic society.
+ERS, with its focus on questions of belief and values, attitude and outlook, behaviour and practice, has a major contribution to make in helping students understand and develop a positive attitude towards diversity in a pluralistic society.

-Liberal Studies, as a core subject in the three-year senior secondary curriculum, provides learning experiences related to the exploration of personal and social issues.
+Citizenship and Social Development, a core subject in the three-year senior secondary curriculum, provides learning experiences related to the exploration of personal and social issues.
 ERS too can highlight the many interrelationships between religion and significant human experiences and provide students with opportunities for developing their own ideas and values and for making informed decisions.
-Though the two subjects might adopt different approaches and emphases when exploring these issues, they present opportunities for collaboration and mutually enhancing one another's learning and teaching effectiveness.

 ERS is also linked to other subjects in different ways.
 For example, the study of History and Chinese History might help students understand the historical development of the religious traditions and the impact religions have on the history of the nation and the world.
-The study of Chinese Language takes character-building as one of its curriculum aims, while ERS also contributes to the development of students' moral reasoning and value judgements.
+The study of Chinese Language takes values and character building as one of its curriculum aims, this contributes to the development of students' moral reasoning and value judgements in ERS.
 Other academic subjects, such as Biology and Geography, provide the background knowledge for understanding certain units in the ERS curriculum, such as Bioethics and Environmental Ethics.